-- The applicant has the ability and capacity to complete the proposed restoration work plan and/or long-term management plan and provide monitoring, management, and stewardship of the project site. - The project includes adequate budget to manage the project site long-term. - For restoration projects, the project team includes qualified members with experience completing similar projects. - The project includes additional funding or match funding. - The project has support from the municipality in which it is located.
+- The project has a qualified, capable sponsor willing to manage and/or maintain the project (e.g., land trust, municipality, state/federal agency, tribe, etc.). - The applicant has the ability and capacity to complete the proposed restoration work plan and/or long-term management plan and provide monitoring, management, and stewardship of the project site. - The project includes adequate budget to manage the project site long-term. - For restoration projects, the project team includes qualified members with experience completing similar projects. - The project includes additional funding or match funding. - The project has support from the municipality in which it is located.

-9. Other: 0 - 5
+9. Other: 0-5